Das-Kollektiv/tdme2/README-BuildingHowTo.md

     - TDME2 Level Editor, see [README-LevelEditor.md](./README-LevelEditor.md)
     - TDME2 How to build, see [README-BuildingHowTo.md](./README-BuildingHowTo.md)

-- Build instructions will follow for NetBSD, OpenBSD, ...
+- Build instructions will follow for NetBSD if they get more recent graphics card support